Scalefree hardness of average-case Euclidean TSP approximation: Scalefreeness of heuristics

-Our notion of scale-freeness captures a common property of many simple TSP heuristics: namely, the small-scale behavior of the algorithm can be efficiently simulated (because it is essentially governed by the same rules as the large-scale behavior).
-To give a precise definition of scalefree, we let $B(p,r)$ denote a ball of radius $r$ about $p$.
-For sets of points $A,B$, we write $A\approx_\e B$ to indicate that there is a bijection $f$ from $A$ to $B$ such that for all $a\in A$, $\dist(a,f(a))<\e$.
+Our notion of scalefreeness captures a common property of many simple TSP heuristics: namely, the small-scale behavior of the algorithm can be efficiently simulated (because it is essentially governed by the same rules as the large-scale behavior).
+To give a precise definition of scalefree, we will use the notion of a polynomial-time path-finding heuristic $A_H$ for the Heuristic $H$:

+\begin{definition} A polynomial-time path-finding heuristic is an algorithm which has access to a blackbox for making comparisons of sums of distances among the input points, and outputs a list of Hamilton paths through a set of points in general position in time polynomial in the number of points, given the distance matrix through the point set. \end{definition}

+Now we are ready for the simpler of our two definitions of scalefree: \begin{definition}Call $H$ \emph{scalefree} if there exists a constant $R$ and a polynomial-time path-finding heuristic $A_H$, such that given an input set $X$ for $H$, the following implication holds for all sets $S_p=B(p,1)\cap X$: